Engineering Business Management BEng (Hons) top-up

-The Engineering Business Management BEng (Hons) top-up course, is designed to boost your existing qualifications.
+Coventry University’s Engineering Business Management BEng (Hons) top-up course is designed to boost your existing qualifications.

-Building on your existing engineering skills, this final year course will introduce you to the key aspects of managing a company in an engineering based organisation and the latest developments in business management theory, such as strategic management, supply chain and logistics, quality, project management and environmental management.
+- Building on your existing engineering or business skills, this final year course aims to introduce you to the key aspects of managing a company in an engineering-based organisation and the latest developments in business management theory, such as strategic management, supply chain and logistics, quality, project management and environmental management.

-The course is structured around a deliberate cluster of modules which cover some of the most essential modern engineering management activities.
+The course is structured around a deliberate cluster of modules, which aim to cover some of the most essential modern engineering management activities.

 It aims to deepen your knowledge and capabilities in the key areas of quality management, lean manufacturing, operations, communication and information technology, business, policy and strategy, pervasive issues, supply chain management, business simulation and manufacturing process improvement.

-The main aim of the individual final year project is to give students experience in carrying out a substantial piece of research to a professional standard.
-Objectives of the exercise are to enable the students to:
+The main aim of the individual project is to give you experience in carrying out a substantial piece of research to a professional standard.
+Objectives of the exercise give you the opportunity to:

 - Exercise initiative, creativity and imagination.